What is all the hullabaloo about?

 Are there any beginner gravel routes?

 Yes, we recommend Scioto Trail State Park for beginners because the road structure allows flexibility in mileage and difficulty.
-Check the route below.
+The OGG Centerburg 42 is a flatter route with a rail-trail running through the center of the route for bail out points.